Briefcase/Briefcase/README.md

 Briefacse
 =========

+Briefcase is an online document editor.
+Meant to create usable programs to help people edit and distribute documents.

 Briefcase is under the BSD licence, full text found at the end of this file Briefcase is an open source online document editor
 The backend is written in Django